vishnukumarkvs/notes/Interview.md

     - use global ordering for aquiring state lock,  use timeouts etc

 6. How do you do thread pooling in java
+    - Thread pooling is a collection of reusable th